fps4/core-backup/docs/core-backup-solution-design.md

 ## Deployment Pattern
 - The codebase and default configuration live together in this repository.
 - Environment-specific configuration stays under `config/` (or another directory you pass through `BACKUP_CONFIG_DIR`); keep secrets in your vault and inject them at runtime via environment variables or mounted files.
 - Automation (GitHub Actions, cron, systemd timers) shells out to the compose file in `core-backup` while exporting `BACKUP_CONFIG_DIR`, `BACKUP_DATA_DIR`, and credentials, ensuring secrets never land in Git.
+Alternatively, enable the in-container scheduler via the YAML `scheduler` block to keep the service resident and drive the cadence without an external cron.

 ## Data Retention & Observability
 - Each job enforces a configurable retention period (default 30 days) by pruning dated backup folders.